nicholaskim6/reddit-ticker-scraper/README.md

 Uses Aho-Corasick string search to optimize ticker frequency counting, and ticker appearances in a title when surrounding by alphabetical characters are ignored (to avoid extraneous ticker appearances that may show up as part of other words).

 # Basic Functionality
-Given a time window and subreddit, collects data on all stock ticker mentions <br><br>
+Given a time window and subreddit, collects data on all stock ticker mentions <br>

  Fields:<br>
    -"Titles" - number of thread titles a given ticker appeared in<br>